“We never locked our front doors.”

 See the full range of EZVIZ Cameras on our website.

 Ubiquiti are best known for their access points, but their video cameras are pretty powerful too.
 Their cameras have infrared LEDs with an automatic IR cut filter.
 You can access their easy-to-use online dashboard from a web browser.
-This dashboard contains detailed statistical reporting, multiple views, versatile camera settings, advanced analytics, and customizable event recordings.
+This dashboard contains detailed statistical reporting, multiple views, versatile camera settings, advanced analytics, and customisable event recordings.

 See the full range of Ubiquiti Cameras on our website.